- Earlier burial grounds

 The Chronicle proved to be fairly short-lived, but one of its features was "The Chronicles of Gotham", a series of articles that recounted various happenings in local civic life.
 These articles, which are thought to be largely the work of Alexander Babtie (whose brother would later become Provost of Dumbarton), adopted a mock-Biblical style, and used cryptic names for the people being discussed.
 The Dennys ("the Gothamites") and their friends were the main targets, but others were also mocked, including the clergy ("the tribe of Levi") and the local police ("the tribe of Lazy", or "pegs").
 These articles would eventually be collected and published in book form.
 The "Gothamites" tried to get hold of and destroy as many copies of the book as they could, but a few of them remain in existence.

 The title "The Chronicles of Gotham", the writing style, and many of the cryptic names employed in the book were borrowed from another work that had recently been published: "The Chronicles of Gotham; or, the Facetious History of Official Proceedings" (c.1856).
 The latter had been published in Glasgow, and was about that city, but the two works were very similar in intent as well as in style (the use of Gotham as a cryptic name goes back much further in time, and it originally referred to a real village of that name in Nottinghamshire).
 For more on the matters discussed here, see page 70 of I.M.M.MacPhail's book "Lennox Lore" (1987).
-In my own opinion, the Glasgow version of "The Chronicles of Gotham" was, as a work of literature, far better; the writer is comfortable with the style, and the result is irreverent but witty.
-The Dumbarton version, in contrast, is very much an imitation, and it lacks the charm and wit that makes the original Glasgow version such an entertaining read.
-However, literary merits aside, the book is a valuable record of the controversies and social tensions of its day.
+In my own opinion, the original Glasgow version of "The Chronicles of Gotham" was, as a work of literature, far better; the book is irreverent, but genuinely warm and funny.
+The Dumbarton version, in contrast, is a pale imitation of the style of the original; as well as being derivative, it has a mean and vicious tone, and it is entirely lacking in the warmth, charm, and wit that made the original Glasgow version an entertaining read.
+However, for all its failings, the book does at least serve as a valuable record of the controversies and social tensions of its day.

 Much of the present article is based on the works of the historian Donald MacLeod (on whom, see below).
 In the interests of balance, it should be pointed out that he was firmly on the side of the "Party of Progress" in these various controversies (he had been a hatter by trade, and receives notice in "The Chronicles of Gotham" as "Donald the Helmet Maker").
 MacLeod's honesty in his coverage of these matters is not in question.
-However, it should be borne in mind when reading his accounts of these proceedings that he was not an impartial observer; he was personally involved in some of these events.
+However, it should be borne in mind when reading his accounts of these proceedings that he was not an impartial observer; he was a participant in some of the events that he describes.